ep3p/Sentinel_KQL/Queries/Azure-Sentinel/Detections/ThreatIntelligenceIndicator/README.md

 This folder contains queries created with the help of the function [TIMapQueryGenerator.kql](https://github.com/ep3p/Sentinel_KQL/blob/main/Functions/TIMapQueryGenerator.kql).

-The default rules created by Microsoft for threat intelligence indicators can't be expected to adapt to each Sentinel workspace and their indicators, and some of the rules might contain unexpected mistakes.
-For example, Microsoft has developed a rule that matches Windows Security AppLocker Events with file hashes, but AppLocker does not generate SHA256 hashes, it generates PE256 hashes for executables files, unless you ingest PE256 hashes, this rule will never work.
+The [default rules created by Microsoft](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/ThreatIntelligenceIndicator) for threat intelligence indicators can't be expected to adapt to each Sentinel workspace and their indicators, and some rules might behave unexpectedly.

+For example, Microsoft developed a [rule that matches Windows Security AppLocker Events with file hashes](https://github.com/Azure/Azure-Sentinel/blob/master/Detections/ThreatIntelligenceIndicator/FileHashEntity_SecurityEvent.yaml), but *AppLocker does not generate SHA256 hashes*, it generates PE256 hashes for executables files, unless you ingest PE256 hashes, this rule will never work for your workspace.

-Also, the default rules check activity that happens *after* ingesting an indicator.
-When possible, you should also check the events that happened *before* the ingestion.
-Because of this, each Sentinel workspace should adapt, develop and review their own Threat Intelligence Indicator detections.
+Also, these default rules check activity that happens *after* ingesting an indicator.
+When possible, it should also check events that happened *before* ingesting an indicator.
+Because of this, **each Sentinel workspace should adapt, develop and review their own threat intelligence indicator detections**.

-Many data types or tables have columns that could be matched to several indicator types, like: email address, domain, url, file hash, IP address...
-And so each indicator type could also be matched with several data types.
-The query (or algorithm) that tries to match a certain indicator type with a certain data type will have common elements regardless of the indicator and data types checked.
+Some data types (tables) have columns that could be matched to several indicator types like: email address, domain, url, file hash, IP address...
+And also each indicator type could be matched with several tables.
+Regardless of the indicator type and table checked, the detection query (or algorithm) will have common elements.

-Developing and maintaining +40 queries with common elements between them, without making mistakes or keeping track of changes, is a difficult task, so it would be beneficial to develop a function or a generator for these queries.
-You pick an indicator type and a data type and the function generates the appropiate query, reusing and defining only once the common query parts.
-The part of the query that will be unique to each pair indicatortype-datatype should be small.
+Developing and maintaining +40 detections with common elements, without making mistakes or keeping track of changes, is a difficult task.
+It would be beneficial to develop a function that generates all the detection queries, one query for each indicator type and table combination.
+This way the common query parts are defined only once, and reused when needed.
+The query part that is unique to each indicatortype-table combination should be relativelly small.
+Another advantage of this function is that all the information related to threat intelligence indicator queries is contained in a single file, thus facilitating the search and replacement of similar detection parts.

-Usually developing this query generator would require a programming language, but KQL is also capable of solving this problem.
-You could define in KQL:
+Developing this generative function would usually require a programming language, but KQL is also capable of solving this problem.
+You could define a KQL function with:
-1. A datatable of indicator types.
+1. A datatable of your indicator types.
-2. A datatable of data types (or ingested tables).
+2. A datatable of your ingested tables.
-3. A datatable of indicatortype-datatype pairs.
+3. A datatable of indicatortype-table combinations.
-4. A query scheme (the common algorithm) with some variables (or placeholders), which will be substituted by query code, depending on the indicator and data types.
+4. A query scheme (the common algorithm) with some variables (or placeholders), which will be substituted by query parts, depending on the indicator type and table.

-This generator could check the third datatable to know which indicators and tables do you want to match, substitute the appropiate parts in the query scheme, and a query will be generated for each pair.
+This function checks the third datatable to know which indicators and tables have to be matched, and to substitute the appropiate parts in the query scheme, generating a query for each combination.

-One example of this generator function is [TIMapQueryGenerator.kql](https://github.com/ep3p/Sentinel_KQL/blob/main/Functions/TIMapQueryGenerator.kql).
+One example of this generative function is [TIMapQueryGenerator.kql](https://github.com/ep3p/Sentinel_KQL/blob/main/Functions/TIMapQueryGenerator.kql).
+The query scheme in this example is:

-An advantage of this generator is that all the information related to threat indicator queries is contained in a single file, and is easier to search and replace similar query parts.

-The query scheme of this generator example is:
 ```
 Query:string=
     ```// This query assumes a feed of threat indicators is ingested/synchronized periodically, and each synchronization ingests all the indicators that are to be monitored.